OPM/opm-tests/wpwe/WPWE.md

 one and two MPI ranks using opm-common `91243fc9d` and opm-simulators `7dc3684e6`.
-The six discriminating cases were re-run the same way and every one of them produces an identical sequence of nonzero WPWE rows on one and on two ranks, so a difference against the reference cannot be blamed on the decomposition.
-No case here has been compared against commercial simulator output; the discriminating cases were written to be sent for exactly that.
-Their "Flow reports" columns were measured with `flow_blackoil`, not predicted.
+The six discriminating cases were re-run the same way and every one of them produces an identical sequence of nonzero WPWE rows on one and on two ranks, so a difference against another simulator cannot be blamed on the decomposition.
+Their
+"Flow reports" columns were measured with `flow_blackoil`, not predicted.
 These decks do not test restart continuation or deliberately force timestep retries;
 the tracker unit tests cover retry bookkeeping.